Important Parking Information During Rady Children's Hospital's Campus Development — Read More

 At our CDH center, your child will be seen by experts in their fields throughout their journey.
 If your baby’s condition is diagnosed prenatally, you will be seen in our Fetal Care Program by a specially trained pediatric surgeon and neonatologist to discuss the diagnosis and what to expect especially if your baby has severe CDH.
 After delivery, your baby will be transferred to the Rady Children’s NICU.

 The medical and surgical teams work closely to determine the optimal timing of the surgical repair for CDH patients.
-After your child recovers, care will shift to include the developmental skills of your baby under the supervision of our physical therapists and occupational therapists.
+After your child recovers, CDH care will shift to include the developmental skills of your baby under the supervision of our physical therapists and occupational therapists.

 After you leave the hospital, your baby will be seen by our renowned Pediatric Surgery program and the NICU Neurodevelopmental Clinic to focus on developmental care.
 Based on the individual needs of the infant at the pediatric surgery program, follow-up care for the baby’s conditon may also be scheduled with Pulmonary/Respiratory Medicine, the Pulmonary Hypertension Program Gastroenterology, Hepatology & NutritionOccupational TherapyPhysical Therapy and the Dysphagia team.